|

 onfocus="OLmEdit=1;" onblur="OLmEdit=0;" in their start tags to enable

-use of the paging and scrolling keys by the browser's text editor.
+use of the paging and scrolling keys (including Spacebar and

 Demonstration 1